cabforum/code-signing/docs/CSBR.md

 The validity period for a Code Signing Certificate issued to a Subscriber or Signing Service MUST NOT exceed 39 months.

-For all all Code Signing Certificates issued after June 15, 2025,  the validity period for the Code Signing Certificate issued to a Subscriber MUST NOT exceed 460 days.
+For all Code Signing Certificates issued after June 15, 2025,  the validity period for the Code Signing Certificate issued to a Subscriber MUST NOT exceed 460 days.

 The Timestamp Certificate validity period MUST NOT exceed 135 months.
 The Timestamp Certificate Key Pair MUST meet the requirements in [Section 6.1.5](#615-key-sizes).
 The CA or Timestamp Authority SHALL NOT use a Private Key associated with a Timestamp Certificate more than 15 months after the `notBefore` date of a Timestamp Certificate.